Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

  A raft is the best method for using platform adhesion on a Robo C2 and Robo R2.
 A raft is a couple layers of plastic that will adhere to both the bed platform and the print itself.
 If the model has very small surface area, a raft is also the best option for platform adhesion.
 A raft is comprised of three main parts: Base layer, middle layer, and top layers.

-* Base layer: This is the first layer of plastic put down and should have a larger layer width, looking almost smushed, to help adherance to the bed.
+* Base layer: This is the first layer of plastic put down and should have a larger layer width, looking almost smashed, to help adherence to the bed.
 * Middle layer: Layers that are between the base and top layers.
 The middle layer gives more surface area for the top layer of the raft to lay down upon.
 Normally, there is only one middle layer.
-* Top layers: The top layers are the layers which adhere the model to be printed to the raft iself.
+* Top layers: The top layers are the layers which adhere the model to be printed to the raft itself.
 Top layers work best when printed with 100% fill and two or more are printed to give it a nice clean surface area for the model to be printed onto.

 .. image:: images/raft.png
    :alt: Raft